-Madhya Pradesh crisis: Rahul Gandhi blames Narendra Modi for ‘destabilising elected government’
+Madhya Pradesh crisis: 13 of 22 rebel MLAs won’t quit Congress, claims Digvijaya Singh

 Jyotiraditya Scindia, whose resignation from the Congress triggered the crisis, is expected to join the BJP later today, according to some reports.

-Congress leader Rahul Gandhi on Wednesday accused Prime Minister Narendra Modi of destabilising the government in Madhya Pradesh.
+Congress veteran Digvijaya Singh on Wednesday said that the government in Madhya Pradesh will win the floor test.
+He claimed that 13 of the 22 rebel MLAs have assured that “they are not leaving Congress”.
+Rahul Gandhi, on the other hand, accused Prime Minister Narendra Modi of destabilising the government in Madhya Pradesh.

 Jyotiraditya Scindia’s exit from the party and the subsequent resignations of 22 MLAs, including six state ministers, has left the Congress government in Madhya Pradesh on the verge of collapse.
 Scinida may join the Bharatiya Janata Party on Wednesday, according to some reports.

 The Madhya Pradesh government now has a wafer-thin majority of just four above the majority mark of 116.
 If the resignations are accepted, the Congress will lose power.